axrs/flockup/docs/1_Connect_to_meetup.md

 ```

 2. Next we need to create our root `Flockup` class.
 The aim of this widget is establish a "state stream", and respond to
-   any state changes by triging a rebuild.
+   any state changes by triggering a rebuild.
 This is achieved by creating a `AppDbStream` and leveraging the
    `StreamBuilder` classes.

 ```dart